perkss/eggplant/README.md

 ## Details

-Eggplant is a very young behaviour driven development (BDD) library for Clojure.
-Eggplant will focus on data driven testing to enable a data driven language such as Clojure to be adequately tested.
-It will use specifications written in a very simple user friendly language to enforce executable tests that can be automated and continue living documentation of these tests.
+Eggplant is a behaviour driven development (BDD) library for Clojure.
+Eggplant's focus is on data driven testing to enable a data driven language such as Clojure to be adequately tested.
+It will use specifications written in a very simple user friendly language to enforce executable tests that can be automated along with providing living documentation.

 Our Motto: **_"Simplicity is key"_**